necrolyte2/clonalframerunner/README.md

 This project is focused on allowing the user to easily utilize as many CPU's as possible to run as many iterations and input files as you can.
-This project does not make ClonalFrame itself utilize more than one thread/cpu, but instead runs each input file using a different cpu so that you can do many analysis all in parallel.
+This project does not make ClonalFrame itself utilize more than one thread/cpu, but instead runs ClonalFrame on each input file using a different cpu so that you can do many analysis all in parallel.

 ## Installation